List of people who have crossed Canada on foot: Jamie McDonald

 In 2013–2014, Jamie McDonald ran across Canada (wearing a Flash costume) and raised a quarter of a million British pounds for children's charities.
 He was born with the rare spinal condition syringomyelia, and at nine years old was told by doctors he would be unable to walk.
-Fortunately, McDonald's symptoms “gradually disappeared”.
+Fortunately, McDonald's symptoms "gradually disappeared".
 In 2014, while on a visit to Canada, he decided to run across the country.
 At the beginning of his journey, he ran about 10–13 miles a day but with his tourist visa and winter kicking in (at which point several areas reached minus 40 degrees) after a couple of months, he ran approximately a marathon a day.
 He began his journey in St John's, Newfoundland on 9 March 2013 and arrived in Vancouver, British Columbia on 4 February 2014.

-Jon Nabbs
+Jonathan ("Jon") Nabbs

-Jon Nabbs ran from St Johns, Newfoundland, to Victoria, British Columbia, between May 2023 and March 2024.
-Documenting the journey online, he made visits to childrens' cancer wards en route, an approach fuelled by the loss of his parents to cancer in the months immediately prior to the run, and the hope to constructively channel that grief.
-Taking after cross-Canada running pioneer Jamie MacDonald, Nabbs wore a superhero costume for much of his run to further raise spirits during hospital visits.
+Jonathan ("Jon") Nabbs, an adventure athlete and mental health researcher from Kaipaki, New Zealand, ran from St Johns, Newfoundland, to Victoria, British Columbia, between May 2023 and March 2024.
+Inspired by Terry Fox's Marathon of Hope, Nabbs visited children's cancer wards en route, seeking to constructively channel the grief from the loss of his parents to cancer in the months immediately prior to the run.
+Taking after cross-Canada running pioneer Jamie McDonald in 2013, he ran in a superhero costume for much of the distance.

-As well as MacDonald, Nabbs lists Terry Fox as a key inspiration.
+In running the cross-country journey solo and devoid of a support vehicle, he is preceded by McDonald, South African Dave Chamberlain, and Canadians Andy Sward and Eddie Dostaler.

+Upon reaching Victoria, in June 2024, Nabbs travelled to New Zealand to replicate the project.
+He ran the 2,031Km from Bluff to Cape Reinga over 35 days - including 2 days of visits with the Child Cancer Foundation of New Zealand - in an official Guinness World Record attempt, which fell short of the documentation requirements and was unsuccessful.

-The run raised CA$120,000 for Canadian and New Zealand child cancer charities, saw local winter temperatures reach their coldest in half a century, took 305 days to complete, and is the subject of the documentary Race Be Run, by Vancouver-based 5 Yard Productions.
+Nabbs's run across Canada raised CA$120,000 for Canadian and New Zealand child cancer charities, saw local winter temperatures reach -50°C, took 305 days to complete, and is the subject of the acclaimed documentary Race Be Run - from Vancouver-based 5 Yard Productions - which premiered at DocEdge 2026.